Close Menu

 The average return on assets (ROA) varies greatly across different industries.
 Generally speaking, the higher the risk associated with an industry, the higher the ROA.
 For example, the average ROA for the banking industry is around 1.5%, while the average ROA for the technology industry is around 8%.

-READ ALSO: Checking account: definition and its features
+READ ALSO: Credit: definition and its types in finance

 The average ROA for the retail industry is around 4%, while the average ROA for the healthcare industry is around 6%.
 The average ROA for the manufacturing industry is around 5%, while the average ROA for the energy industry is around 7%.